 What an ATS-Compatible Template Actually Looks Like

-An effective, ATS-friendly resume template is not boring — it is intentionally simple.
+An effective, ATS-friendly resume template is not boring.
+It is intentionally simple.
 The best templates share these characteristics:

 - Single-column layout: All content flows in one direction, top to bottom, with no ambiguity about reading order

-- Standard section headings: "Experience," "Education," "Skills," "Certifications" — the headings that every ATS is trained to recognize
+- Standard section headings: "Experience," "Education," "Skills," "Certifications," the headings that every ATS is trained to recognize

 - Clean hierarchy: Job titles, company names, and dates on the same line or in a predictable, consistent pattern